 Odds are, you’re making a good number of purchase decisions based, in part, on online reviews.
-A full 85% of us say we trust them as much as personal recommendations and, according to BrightLocal, we read an average of seven (!) reviews before trusting a business.
+A whopping 79% of us say we trust them as much as personal recommendations from friends and family — and we read an average of ten (!) reviews before trusting a business.

 So, what can you do to get more positive reviews for your business?
-Here are five tips.
+Here are some tips.

 If you’re an independent professional, such as a lawyer or management consultant, request recommendations on your personal LinkedIn profile.

 Share a discount code, send a promo item, offer a gift card.
 Just be sure to offer the incentive regardless of whether the review was positive or not.

 BONUS: Keep your website live & up-to-date

 Your website is the first place prospective customers go after receiving a recommendation.
 That’s true whether they heard about you from a friend or family member — or they read your business reviews.
 Don’t miss these qualified, knowledgable leads just because your website isn’t ready for primetime!